 An attorney might charge a few hundred dollars to more than $1,000 to draft a will and estate planning documents.
 A living trust can cost several thousand dollars to create.
-Your parents can find an estate planning or elder law attorney by searching your state bar association’s online membership database or by asking friends or family for a recommendation.
+You can find an estate planning or elder law attorney by searching your state bar association’s online membership database or by asking friends or family for a recommendation.

 Free options: State bar associations offer free, downloadable wills.
 Search your state’s name, “bar association” and “free will.”

 Fabric, which is an online life insurance company, offers free wills.
 It also allows you to put the final arrangements you want into writing.
-Tomorrow, another digital life insurance provider, offers a free will through its mobile app.
-The Tomorrow Plus upgrade for $39.99 offers access to advanced features such as a living trust.

-Ask your parents to put final wishes in writing
+Put final wishes in writing